-- The lab manual contains some brief guidelines. - The Graduate Teaching Assistant has absolute authority on matters of safety.
+- The lab manual contains some brief guidelines.
+An extensive discussion of contact lenses is on the CHEM 2011 Blackboard site. - The Graduate Teaching Assistant has absolute authority on matters of safety.
 If the GTA judges that you cannot work safely in the laboratory, you may be asked to leave the lab.
 No opportunity to make up a missed lab will be provided if you miss for safety reasons. - Fashion changes faster than safety guidelines can be rewritten!
 Think.
 Layers of clothing are your primary protection against spilled reagents or broken glass.
 The laboratory is designed to minimize hazards, but safety is ultimately your responsibility. - Since students in this lab work with aqueous solutions, experience is that wet floors are the major hazard.
 If you spill water on the floor, clean it up or call it to the attention of the GTA or UTA and warn other students who may be nearby.